emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 ## Summary

-The above is a complete simulation test of industrial access using EMQ X Neuron, EMQ X Broker, MQTT X and other tools to form a clearer and more intuitive understanding of industrial equipment on the cloud.
-Of course, you can also use the powerful protocol support of EMQ X Neuron and the powerful access/forward ability of EMQ X Broker to develop your own application demonstration system and build a complete IIoT platform.
+The above is a complete simulation test of industrial access using EMQX Neuron, EMQX Broker, MQTT X and other tools to form a clearer and more intuitive understanding of industrial equipment on the cloud.
+Of course, you can also use the powerful protocol support of EMQX Neuron and the powerful access/forward ability of EMQX Broker to develop your own application demonstration system and build a complete IIoT platform.

 By the end of September 2020, we will implement a complete edge solution for industrial protocol parsing, data aggregation and streaming processing at the edge end through integrating [Neuron](https://www.emqx.com/en/products/neuron), [Edge](https://www.emqx.com/en/products/emqx), [Kuiper](https://github.com/lf-edge/ekuiper) and other software.
-This solution can implement a complete industrial solution from end to end, and edge to cloud though integrating the cloud series product EMQ X Broker / Enterprise.
+This solution can implement a complete industrial solution from end to end, and edge to cloud though integrating the cloud series product EMQX Broker / Enterprise.

 ![Artboard Copy 9备份 4.png](https://static.emqx.net/images/8c7059339b470666df505bb4e33519f4.png)